superrob/genvexnabto/README.md

 # GenvexNabto
 Library for local interfacing with HVAC systems running Genvex Connect or Nilan gateways.
-These systems are typically cloud-accessible, but after extensive development, a local solution is now available.
+These systems are only officially cloud-accessible, but after extensive development, a local solution is now available.

 ### Supported controller models
 |Controller         | Gateway required     | Supported       | Tested  |